freeCodeCamp/freeCodeCamp/guide/english/bootstrap/icons/index.md

   <span class="glyphicon glyphicon-align-left" aria-hidden="true"></span>
 </button>

-_Note: Bootstrap's Glyphicons icon is not avalable on bootstrap V4_
+_Note: Bootstrap's Glyphicons icon is not available on bootstrap V4_

 ### More Information: